MAGIC-AI4Med/ChestX-Reasoner/README.md

 cd ChestXReasoner
 bash run_SFT.sh
 ```
-Notably, there are configs and data paths should set in your devices.
+Notably, before run the bash file, there are configs and data paths should set in your devices.
 Please see details in ./ChestXReasoner/readme.md

 ### Reinforcement Learning
-We provide all the code used for fine-tuning.
-We support 2 fine-tuning methods: Full-Model Fine-tuning and PEFT Fine-Tuning.
-Both codes are in the `finetune` folder.
-You can check the [documentation](./finetune/README.md) in the folder for how to use the codes.
+To be continue

 ### Reinforcement Learning with Process Reward